 Opinion: Technology enabling the next generation of data centres

-Over the past 10 years, the rapid advancement of technology has resulted in not only an explosion of data, but a reliance on data centres never before seen.
-The emergence of disruptive technologies such as virtualisation, IoT devices and 5G are coalescing into huge amounts of bandwidth, requiring data centres to quickly evolve to meet escalating new demands and support latency-sensitive communications.
+Over the past 10 years, the rapid advancement of technology has resulted in not only an explosion of data, but a reliance on data centers never before seen.
+The emergence of disruptive technologies such as virtualisation, IoT devices and 5G are coalescing into huge amounts of bandwidth, requiring data centers to quickly evolve to meet escalating new demands and support latency-sensitive communications.

 Demand for capacity is constantly increasing.
-By not planning for future capacity demands, data centre operators risk “death by patch cord”, constantly adding new fibre cables with increased capacity to the same space.
-While increasing capacity, this practice in effect reduces the data centre’s long-term ability to meet the needs of the future.
-There will come a time where there is no room or space available to add more cables, and the data centre operator would need to overhaul the entire cabling infrastructure of the facility.
+By not planning for future capacity demands, data center operators risk “death by patch cord”, constantly adding new fibre cables with increased capacity to the same space.
+While increasing capacity, this practice in effect reduces the data center's long-term ability to meet the needs of the future.
+There will come a time where there is no room or space available to add more cables, and the data center operator would need to overhaul the entire cabling infrastructure of the facility.

-As we look to the future, data centre operators need to start exploring technology solutions to address the increasing need for greater capacity.
+As we look to the future, data center operators need to start exploring technology solutions to address the increasing need for greater capacity.

-Data centre managers that fail to embrace available new technologies or provision ahead will find themselves behind the competition very quickly.
-Quite often, it's less about installing the actual cabling, but more about provisioning the spacing and ducting within your data centre.
+Data Center managers that fail to embrace available new technologies or provision ahead will find themselves behind the competition very quickly.
+Quite often, it's less about installing the actual cabling, but more about provisioning the spacing and ducting within your data center.

-When you're in the planning and design stages of a data centre, it's important to consider your facility's desired life-span and end-point capacity.
+When you're in the planning and design stages of a data center, it's important to consider your facility's desired life-span and end-point capacity.
 Technology has demonstrated its capacity for rapid change and increasing demand.
-Telecommunications companies plan ahead, often forecasting “day 1, day 2, day N” and then doubling it to address future congestion issues, and this concept is important for data centre operators too.
+Telecommunications companies plan ahead, often forecasting “day 1, day 2, day N” and then doubling it to address future congestion issues, and this concept is important for data center operators too.